mlcommons/ck/README.md

 ### About

-MLCommons' [Collective Knowledge (CK)](https://www.youtube.com/watch?v=7zpeIVwICa4) is an open-source community project to make AI accessible to everyone by harnessing the growing complexity and cost of development, benchmarking, optimization, deployment and maintenance of
+MLCommons' [Collective Knowledge (CK)](https://www.youtube.com/watch?v=7zpeIVwICa4) is an open-source community project to make AI accessible to everyone by harnessing the growing complexity and cost of development, benchmarking, optimization, deployment, and maintenance of
 AI/ML applications and systems across diverse and rapidly evolving models, datasets, software and hardware from the cloud to the edge.

 MLCommons CK is being developed by the [MLCommons Task Force on Automation and Reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md),